jborichevskiy/up-and-to-the-right/content/posts/patch-notes-ep-0.md

 ---
 title: "Hello Strange, New World"
-subtitle: "Jonathan's Patch Notes :: ep 0"
+subtitle: "Jonathan's Patch Notes :: Version 0"
 date: 2020-03-29T22:20:23-07:00
+tags: ["newsletters", "social media", "productivity", "roam research", "writing"]
 ---

 Hello!
 You’re receiving this because you are subscribed to major updates/new posts on my site, [jborichevskiy.com](https://jborichevskiy.com).
 That will remain the case.

 I’m also starting a newsletter!
 I'm sending out the first one here, but subsequent newsletters will be delivered through Substack at [jborichevskiy.substack.com](https://jborichevskiy.substack.com) and will be free forever.
 Go subscribe there if you want more of these.
 I'll probably move off of Substack eventually but it seems to be simplest solution right now.

+It's also worth noting this one turned out 2-3x as long as what I expect the typical one to be.

 ---------------